sukanya-pai/Game-Court-Booking-Application/Question_README.md

 already occupied and that he will have to book the court in person but Rohan is too busy to go to the court every time to just book it.

-You being a developer has been asked to develop an online application where people can book slots and courts available in different parts of the city for various game options like Tennis, Badminton, Table tennis, Football, etc.
+You being a developer has been asked to develop an online application where **people can book slots and courts available in different parts of the city for various game options** like Tennis, Badminton, Table tennis, Football, etc.

-With this application, Rohan should be able to book court for any game of his choice and he must have an option to select the time slot as well.
+With this application, Rohan should be able to
+- book court for any game of his choice
+- he must have an option to select the time slot as well.

 Ensure that your application is scalable in terms of supporting it for multiple cities, games, courts, etc

 Your application should support guest accounts along with subscribed users and it must include following APIs